Communication Studies 35 - Interpersonal Communication » Spring 2019 » Midterm Chapters 1-4

 When compared with committed and monogamous relationships that began in person, those that started online had ____________.

-D. slightly higher satisfaction rates and slightly higher incidences of breakups
+D. slightly lower satisfaction rates and slightly higher incidences of breakups

 Question #34